-Using imaging to predict responses to cancer treatment
+Using imaging to predict and improve responses to immunotherapy

-In 2017, Oracle pledged funding to two exciting new research projects at The Institute of Cancer Research (ICR), being undertaken under the guidance of Dr Gabriela Kramer-Marek and Oracle Honorary Trustee, Professor Kevin Harrington.
+In 2017, Oracle pledged funding to an exciting new research project at The Institute of Cancer Research (ICR), being undertaken under the guidance of Dr Gabriela Kramer-Marek and Oracle Honorary Trustee, Professor Kevin Harrington.

 Dr Gabriela Kramer-Marek